 The above dialogue session should suffice if your parents are quite rational.
 But if they are not, then I think this is the part where you invite an outside help.

-Though I am not an enthusiast of this approach, because I believe that what goes on the family should stay in the family.
+Though I am not an enthusiast of this approach, because I believe that what goes on in the family should stay in the family.
 But how do you define a family?
 A family is not about whose blood you carry, it’s about whom you love and who loves you.

 Though you might get a lot of backlash from people if you leave, Like you don’t care whether your parents kill each other or not.
 Some people will expect you to stick around to broker peace between your parents when the fight is going down.
 But believe me when i say that this backlash will come from people who just don’t get it.
 They will call you names like insensitive, irrational etc. but the truth is that, you are a human being with dreams and goals.